Sample Itinerary Hollywood Studios · 1 Day · Best for Ages 4+

 Do I need Lightning Lane at Hollywood Studios?

 More than at EPCOT, less than at Magic Kingdom during peak season.
-Rise of the Resistance is most efficiently handled with Individual Lightning Lane (purchased at 7am) unless you’re doing rope drop.
+Rise of the Resistance is most efficiently handled with Individual Lightning Lane unless you’re doing rope drop.
 Slinky Dog Dash benefits from Lightning Lane Multi Pass on busy days.
 During slow-crowd periods, rope drop plus smart morning sequencing often covers the headliners without paying for either.

 Can you do Hollywood Studios in half a day?